Infectious Disease Control

 Is it an outbreak?

-It is important to identify an outbreak quickly so that it can be addressed before it develops into a full EPIDEMIC.
-However, there is no hard-and-fast rule for defining an outbreak.
-A cluster of cases could be due to chance or could form the beginning of an outbreak.
-This is especially true of rare diseases and diseases in small populations, where an absolute increase of a very small number of cases could represent a large relative increase in an illness in the population.
-For instance, in a community where there are usually two cases of a given disease per month, four cases in one month (relative increase of 100%, but absolute increase of 2 cases) may or may not constitute an outbreak.
+It is important to identify an outbreak quickly so that it can be controlled before causing significant harms.
+A cluster of cases could be due to chance or might form the beginning of an outbreak that could then develop into a full EPIDEMIC.
+However, there is no hard and fast rule for defining an outbreak.
+For rare diseases and diseases in small populations an absolute increase of a very small number of cases could represent a large relative increase in an illness in the population.
+In a community where there are usually two cases of a given disease per month, four cases in one month (an absolute increase of only 2 cases, but a relative increase of 100%) may or may not constitute an outbreak.
 In such instances, it can be very difficult to decide how much time and money to spend on investigating something that might be just a chance occurrence.
 Analysing the complete history of each case helps, but consultation with epidemiologists or statisticians may be required.

 Outbreak terms